 No, there is no cash value growth in a term life policy.
 Term life policies are strictly life insurance with no extra uses.
 If you die within the term, your beneficiaries will receive a guaranteed death benefit.
 However, you may be able to convert your term life policy to a permanent policy if you meet certain criteria.

 Since term life insurance is temporary and doesn’t have a cash value component, it’s also the most straightforward and affordable type of coverage.
 For these reasons, it’s sufficient for most people.

 Borrowing against your life insurance policy is a benefit of permanent life insurance, but there can be consequences.
 Before using your cash value, consider speaking with an adviser to fully understand if this option is best for you.

-If you decide to move forward with a policy, compare life insurance providers to find one that best suits your budget and needs.
+If you decide to move forward with a policy, compare life insurance companies to find one that best suits your budget and needs.

 More guides on Finder